markomanninen/tocmanuscript/README.md

 guidelines={'Role': '', 'Style': '', 'Format': '', 'Context': '', ...}
 ```

 This can be used as a global system prompt for LLM.
-But it can be overriden at any spesific section prompt.
+But it can be overridden at any specific section prompt.

-# STEP 3 (iterative)
+## STEP 3 (iterative)

 a) Generate prompts for each section, one by one, to guide the future content creation in step 4: